bmsherman/topology/README.md

 - Iso.v : Definition of isomorphisms (bijections)

 - Finite.v : Definition and characterization of finite types

+- Frame.v : Work in progress; attempting to develop notions of topology so that measures need only be defined for open sets

 - Prob.v, Prob2.v, Prob3.v : these files are old.
 They were three different
 attempts to encode probability in Coq.
 In Prob.v and Prob2.v, I was hoping